Pierre-Lannoy/wp-sessions/README.md

 [![wordpress](https://badgen.net/badge/wordpress/5.2+/green)](https://wordpress.org/plugins/sessions/)
 [![license](https://badgen.net/github/license/Pierre-Lannoy/wp-sessions/)](/license.txt)

-> ⚠️ This plugin is currently waiting wp.org directory approval.
-It can therefore be subject to major modifications.

 __Sessions__ is a powerful sessions manager for WordPress with a multi-criteria sessions limiter and full analytics reporting about logins, logouts and account creation.

 See [WordPress directory page](https://wordpress.org/plugins/sessions/).